Once you have successfully completed the Foundation Programme you can then apply to train in a specialty of your choice.

 How to apply

-Applicants complete an online application form and are usually invited to interview in December and January.
+In the main recruitment round, applicants complete an online application form around October or November and are usually invited to interview between December and March.

 Applying for multiple specialties

-You can apply for as many specialty training programmes as you like but there is a lot of work involved in each application and you may find it hard to convince an interview panel of your commitment to a specialty if you apply for too many.
+You can apply for as many specialty training programmes as you wish.
+However, there is a lot of work involved in each application and you may find it hard to convince an interview panel of your commitment to a specialty if you apply for too many.

 Completing Specialty Training overseas